 Consider changing out an interior molded panel door with a barn door to make your specific style stand out.
 Pick between modern or rustic hardware to complement your barn door to take it a step further.

+5. Blend carefully.
 Still, even though you shouldn’t constrain yourself to rules, do keep in mind that some styles work well together while others don’t.
 “Farmhouse modern” is an example of two styles that can coexist.
 Also known as “transitionally modern,” it mixes the old with the new; it’s a rejection of the seriousness and starkness of modern while appreciating modern’s simplified features.

 Craftsman and Victorian, on the other hand, are two styles that don’t mesh.
 Developed around the Industrial Revolution, Victorian was a creation of very ornate and decorative styling.
 Craftsman is a rejection of that philosophy; therefore, mixing the two would create a confused style.

+6. Go neutral for large items, trendy for accessories.
 Playing it a little safer for large items, such as furniture and appliances, prevents these more expensive wares from going out of date quickly.
 You can still stay with the times through smaller, more affordable objects.
 For example, accommodate the hot trend of eclectic design by adding bold, mix-and-match accessories with relatively low cost and risk.
 Invest in major items that suit your tastes and build around that with accessories.